 This project will replace over-aged, in-kind, revenue service buses.
 These replacement buses will operate in revenue service for a minimum of 12 years or 500,000 miles.
-The buses will meet EPA emissions standards, as well as the standards of the ADA.
+The buses will meet EPA emissions standards, as well as the standards of the American with Disabilities (ADA).
 The project was awarded at the end of 2021.
-Substantial completion is forecast for the end of 2023.
+Substantial completion is forecast for the first quarter of 2024.
 This project is federally funded.